kozmik-moore/simple-weather-analysis/README.md

 ## 📍 Overview

-This project explores a fictional but realistic weather dataset containing multi-city records of temperature, humidity, precipitation, wind speed, and timestamps.
+This project explores a fictional weather dataset containing multi-city records of temperature, humidity, precipitation, wind speed, and timestamps.
 The goal is to simulate a real-world data analysis scenario that supports insights for planning, risk management, and operational decisions.

 Designed as a portfolio project, it highlights core data analysis skills including exploratory data analysis (EDA), temporal trend evaluation, geographic comparisons, anomaly detection, and stakeholder-style reporting.